 In each participating jurisdiction, the program is overseen and administered by a local Do the Write Thing Committee which is a coalition of business, community and governmental leaders dedicated to the reduction of youth violence in their city, county or state.
 (Click here for listing of participating localities)

-Since its inception, it is estimated that over 1,000,000 students have participated in the Challenge.
-During the 2012 school year, an estimated 180,000 seventh and eighth grade students participated in NCSV-sponsored classroom discussions about youth violence.
-Over 61,000 of these students chose to accept the “challenge” by submitting writings to their local DtWT committee and by initiating violence reduction efforts or volunteering in existing ones.
+Since its inception, it is estimated that over 1,600,000 students have participated in the Challenge.
+During the 2013 school year, an estimated 210,000 sixth, seventh, and eighth grade students participated in NCSV-sponsored classroom discussions about youth violence.
+Over 71,000 of these students chose to accept the “challenge” by submitting writings to their local DtWT committee and by initiating violence reduction efforts or volunteering in existing ones.